-Staff Sergeant Mikki Skinner joined The Hellcats in November 2008.
+Staff Sergeant Mikki Skinner joined The West Point Band in November of 2008.
 Prior to joining, she earned a Bachelor of Music from the University of Oklahoma with Dr. Karl Sievers and was a master's degree candidate at the Cleveland Institute of Music where she studied with Michael Sachs of the Cleveland Orchestra.
 While pursuing her studies, Staff Sgt.
-Skinner performed with various orchestras throughout the United States and Europe including the 2006 Young Euro Classic Festival (Berlin), Aldeburgh Festival at Snape Maltings (England), Festival de Musique de Menton (France), Musica Riva Festival (Italy) and the Gastieg (Munich), where Staff Sgt.
-Skinner performed as principal trumpet with the Youth Orchestra of the Americas under the baton of Placido Domingo.
+Skinner won second place at the National Trumpet Competition in Washington, DC and performed with various orchestras throughout the United States and Europe including the 2006 Young Euro Classic Festival (Berlin), Aldeburgh Festival at Snape Maltings (England), Festival de Musique de Menton (France), Musica Riva Festival (Italy) and at the Gastieg (Munich).

 |SSG Matthew B. Smith|